Transfer and Rectification of Temporary Resident Visa

 - The only new information on the new visa label will be the new VFS rectification/transfer reference number, the new passport number and the issue date.

 - The visa conditions will remain the same.

-- The application must have a written confirmation from DHA regarding the validity of their visa & (where possible) the copy of the visa to be transferred.
-NO screen dumps from MCS or Track & Trace obtained from DHA Regional Offices or Head Office will be accepted as proof of validity.
+- The application must have (where possible) the copy of the visa to be transferred.
+NO screen dumps from MCS or Track and Trace obtained from DHA Regional Offices or Head Office will be accepted as proof of validity.

 - No visa transfer will be made from an expired passport to a new passport, regardless of the expiry date of that visa label, the applicant must submit an application to renew their visa.

 GUIDELINES TO THE APPLICANT (NOTE 1)